 Scotland's Merlin

 The origins behind the story of Merlin, the famous wizard of Arthurian legend, have fascinated historians ever since he first appeared in the work of the 12th-century chronicler, Geoffrey of Monmouth.
 In Scotland’s Merlin, Tim Clarkson takes an extensive look at the man behind the myth and some of the real-life historical figures from the Dark Ages to whom he has been linked.
 In particular, he focuses on the story of Lailoken, a mysterious figure from the sixth century who is said to have roamed the hills and forests of southern Scotland.
-With typical clarity of thought and painstaking research, Clarkson has produced a book which Undiscovered Scotland described a“cutting through centuries of confusion and complexity in a way that is deeply impressive”.
+With typical clarity of thought and painstaking research, Clarkson has produced a book which Undiscovered Scotland described as “cutting through centuries of confusion and complexity in a way that is deeply impressive”.

 The Wolf Age: The Vikings, the Anglo-Saxons and the Battle for the North Sea Empire